nickola/knowledge/_pages/devops/aws.md

 +-------------------------------------------------------------------------------------------+
 ```

-### VPC with public and private subnets and Site-to-Site VPN access
+### VPC with public and private subnets and site-to-site VPN access

 Recommended if you want to extend your network into the cloud and VPC needs access the Internet.